nodorjan/list-gists/README.md

 For conversations with the UX or the business person, more demo cases could be added to `src\demoCalls.js`.
-I didn't really try to be complete here/
+I didn't try to be complete here.

 The input of the GitHub user name should be improved in some way.
 My temporary solution for quicker development, demo and qa is a user list